aquasecurity/trivy/README.md

 On 19 August 2019, Trivy's repositories moved from `knqyf263/trivy` to `aquasecurity/trivy`.
 If you previously installed Trivy you should update any scripts or package manager records as described in this section.

 ## Overview
-If you have a script that installs Trivy (for example into your CI pipelines) you should update it to obtain it from the new location by replacing knqyf263/trivy with aquasecurity/trivy.
+If you have a script that installs Trivy (for example into your CI pipelines), you should update it to obtain it from the new location by replacing knqyf263/trivy with aquasecurity/trivy.

 For example:
 ```bash